 Secondly, drink a lot of water before, during and after to re-hydrate.
 You could also take a good to mineral supplement as you will lose some minerals out of your body along with the toxins.
-Replace the lost electorylytes with minerals and if you prefer, good coconut water.
+Replace the lost electrolytes with minerals or some good coconut water.

 What About Contraindications?

 We need to discuss when you shouldn’t use infrared heat therapy and some of the concerns that are raised by consumers.
-One of the biggest questions we get is can I go in the infrared sauna if I have breast implants or if I have joint replacements or platinum in my body.
-Also care should be taken if the consumer has a heart condition.
+One of the biggest questions we get is can I go in the infrared sauna if I have breast implants, joint replacements or platinum in my body.
+Care should always be taken if the consumer has a heart condition.

-As the penetrating rays affects soft tissue and especially fat cells, it will normally have no effect on anything that has been put into your body at all.
+As the penetrating rays affects soft tissue and especially fat cells, it will normally have no effect on anything that has been put into your body.

-It will not penetrate any metals and at most it is going to raise the core temperature of your body a couple degrees so it’s not going to melt anything.
-If you have a heart condition I always ask you to consult your primary care physician just to let them know.
-They probably may not know about infrared sauna.
-Explain its low temperature and that unlike a traditional steam sauna, it is comfortable to breathe so there’s a lot less stress on your body.
-Maybe send them some of the studies that have been done about the coronary heart disease and how it is help so that’s an indication
+It will not penetrate any metals and at most it is going to raise the core temperature of your body a couple degrees so it will not melt anything.
+If you have a heart condition, always consult your primary care physician just to let them know.
+They may not know much at all about infrared sauna.
+Explain its low temperature and that unlike a traditional steam sauna, it is comfortable to breathe so there is a lot less stress on your body.
+Perhaps even send them some of the studies that have been done regarding this therapy and coronary heart disease.

 Can I Use Sauna While Pregnant?

-If you are pregnant it is strongly recommended to Not use any sauna.
-The reason is that this would of course be releasing a lot of toxins from your cells and these would be temporarily available to be absorbed by the growing baby.
+“No. If you are pregnant it is strongly recommended to Not use any sauna.
+The reason is that this will be releasing a lot of toxins from your cells and these would be temporarily available to be absorbed by the growing baby.

 The time to consider this would be prior to conception.
-So if you’re thinking of getting pregnant or wanting to get pregnant that’s the time to really do a good year of using heat therapy to get all the toxins out of your body.
+If you are thinking of getting pregnant or wanting to get pregnant that is the time to do a good year of using heat therapy to get as many of the toxins as possible out of your body.

 Infrared and Auto Immune Diseases?

-When dealing with some rheumatoid diseases like lupus or Rheumatic arthritis and any of these inflammatory diseases, always proceed with caution.
+When dealing with some rheumatoid diseases like lupus or rheumatic arthritis or similar inflammatory diseases, always proceed with caution.
 Observe how the body reacts.
 Many people been helped by infrared but you don’t want to inflame the condition.

-Those are the major conditions that have found but always consult your physician if you have concerns.
+There are many major conditions that have shown to be improved with the use of this heat therapy.
+However, always consult your physician if you have concerns.